EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 The First Home Savings Account (FHSA) is a newer registered account introduced in 2023 that combines elements of both the TFSA (tax-free withdrawals for a qualifying first home purchase) and the RRSP (tax-deductible contributions).
 It’s specifically designed for first-time home buyers.

 EQ Bank offers both an FHSA Cash Savings Account and FHSA GICs, with the same competitive rates and zero-fee structure as their other accounts.
 The lifetime FHSA contribution limit is $40,000 ($8,000 per year).
+Unused room carries forward to future years, up to a maximum of $8,000 carry-forward.

 ⚠️ Quebec residents: EQ Bank’s FHSA accounts are not available in Quebec.